rspec/rspec.github.io/source/blog/2016-06-14-rspec-3-5-has-been-released.md

 This works, but it's always felt sub-optimal that both the require and the `:db` tag are necessary to make this work.
 It's duplication that happens in every spec file that uses the DB.
-If I forget to put the require 'support/db' line in a spec file that uses the DB, I can get in a situation where the spec file passes when run with the entire suite, but fails when run individually (because other spec files load the support file).
+If I forget to put the `require 'support/db'` line in a spec file that uses the DB, I can get in a situation where the spec file fails when run individually, but passes when run with the entire suite (because other spec files load the support file).

 RSpec 3.5 includes a new hook that works nicely in this situation.
 Instead of requiring `support/db` in each spec file that needs it, you can configure RSpec to load it if